Cellane/chalk/_drafts/gallery-my-apartment.md

     path-detail="2018-05-13-my-apartment-12.jpg"
     alt="Another look into the street.
 It’s seriously a quiet area, cars are even forbidden from entering the street my apartment is at.
-Which is even more amazing considering I’m living very close to the center of Tokyo." caption="Another look into the street.
+Which is even more amazing considering I’m living quite close to the centre of Tokyo." caption="Another look into the street.
 It’s seriously a quiet area, cars are even forbidden from entering the street my apartment is at.
-Which is even more amazing considering I’m living very close to the center of Tokyo."
+Which is even more amazing considering I’m living quite close to the centre of Tokyo."
 %}

 {% include image.html path="2018-05-13-my-apartment-13.jpg"